Post Tags

 Segment: Most valuable guests (10+ visits, high check average)

-Promote a menu item that high-LTV guests order and target people who behave similarly to and share interests with your MVPs.
+Promote a menu item that high-GLV guests order and target people who behave similarly to and share interests with your MVPs.

 Tips for Creating Social Media Ads for Restaurants